samuelealbani/Introduction-to-OpenCV-in-Cplusplus/notes.md

    1. Exit codes
         The purpose of the exit() function is to terminate the execution of a program.
 The “return 0”(or EXIT_SUCCESS) implies that the code has executed successfully without any error.
 Exit codes other than “0”(or EXIT_FAILURE) indicate the presence of an error in the code. [link](https://www.geeksforgeeks.org/exit-codes-in-c-c-with-examples/)
    2. Custom Functions
+      The standard library provides a lot of useful functions, such as the square root function `sqrt()`.
+However, we write many functions ourselves.
+We don't have to use the result of a function call, but we do have to give a function exactly the arguments it requires.
+Usually, all the information needed to call a funcion is in the first line of its declaration.
+For example:
+      > int square (int x)
+      We don't really need to llok at the function body.
+Most of the time, we are just interested in knowing how to call a function.
+Fortunately, C++ provides a way of supplying that information separate from the complete function definition.
+It is called *function declaration*:
+      > int square(int);
+      A semicolon is used in a function declaration instead of the body used in the corresponding *function definition*
+      ```cpp
+      int square (int x)
+      {
+         return x*x;
+      }
+      ```
+      So, if you want to use a function, you simply write, or `#include`, its declaration.
+The function definition can be elsewhere.
+This distinction between declaration and definitions becomes essential in larger programs where we use declarations to keep most of the code out of sight to allow us to concentrate on single part of program at a time.
+      A *declaration* is a statement that introduces a name into a scope:
+      - specifying a type for what is named
+      - optionally, specifying an initialiser (i.e. an initial value or a function body) Before a name can be used in a C++ program, it must be declared.
+      Every *definition* is also a declaraton, but only some declaration are also definitions.
+A definition specifies exactly what a name refers to.
+In particular, a definition of a variable sets aside memory for that variable.
+Consequently, you can't define something twice.
+      In contrast, a declaration that isn't also a definition simply tells how to use a name; it is just an interface and doesn't allocate memory or specify a function body
 5. Collections
    [Advantages of vector over array in C++](https://www.geeksforgeeks.org/advantages-of-vector-over-array-in-c/)
    Vectors: A vector is a sequence of elements that you can access by an index.
 That is, the first element has index 0, the second index 1, and so on.
 The vectors are resizable i.e they can grow and shrink as vectors are allocated on heap memory.